"Wild" Fire is Inevitable; Urban Home Ignitions Are Not

 My post on lessons from the Tubbs fire

-Parting shot - my Smokey Bear message
+Parting shot - the Smokey Bear we need

 Key quote: "One thing is clear and welcome.
 On his livestream today, Swain noted these fires were “an exceptionally predictable event,” and that, almost assured, has kept down the death count".